Court-martial of Susan Schnall: Continued activism

 While still working at the Navy hospital, Schnall continued to organize against the war, helping to create an antiwar GI coffeehouse and writing for local GI underground newspapers.
 Once out of the Navy, she moved to New York City where she worked in the intensive care unit at Lincoln Hospital in the South Bronx while also working with the Medical Committee for Human Rights and a group called Medical Aid for Indochina that raised money for medical supplies that went to North Vietnam and the National Liberation Front.
 For many years she was the executive administrator of Quality/Risk/Care Management, Regulatory Affairs, and Medical Records at a number of public hospitals in New York City, retiring from Bellevue Hospital Center in 2006.
 She was an Assistant Adjunct Professor, New York University, School of Professional Studies, Healthcare Management for over 20 years.
 After retiring from hospital work she traveled to Vietnam where she saw children who had been born with terrible deformities and birth defects caused by the U.S. chemical Agent Orange.
 She began working with an organization called Vietnam Agent Orange Relief and Responsibility Campaign and is now on their Board.

-She also the president of the New York City chapter of Veterans for Peace.
+Schnall is currently the President of the Board of Directors of the Veterans for Peace organization.
 In August, 2016 she presented a paper on the Health Effects on American Service Members who served in Vietnam at an international conference on Agent Orange/dioxin in Hanoi.
 In April, 2015 she was awarded an Honorary Doctor of Humanities by Ohio Wesleyan University.
 When asked in a 2019 interview to reflect on her life she said she hoped she had been able to educate and inform people “that you can take a step against the reigning authority or the reigning government, and you can say, ‘I disagree with you, and I’m going to do something about it.’
 That you not only will survive, but you’ll survive with your moral conscience intact.”